browserengineering/book/book/scheduling-and-threading.md

 objects on the page, or prefetching information that the user may need.
-This requires a change in perspective: while users are slow and deliberative, leaving long gaps between actions for the browser to catch up, applications can be very demanding, with a neverending queue of tasks for the browser to do.
+This requires a change in perspective: while users are slow and deliberative, leaving long gaps between actions for the browser to catch up, applications can be very demanding, with a never-ending queue of tasks for the browser to do.

 Modern browsers adapt to this reality by multitasking, prioritizing,